BradleyCodeU/bradleycodeu.github.io/_apcsp/py/114PyWeightOnPlanets.md

 ```

-Calculate and output the weight of the end-user on *one* of the following:
+Calculate and output the weight of the end-user on any *two* of the following:

 | Celestial Body | Gravity (in N/Kg) |
 |----|----|